eBay/tsv-utils/docs/ToolReference.md

 * `--p|prob NUM` - Inclusion probability (0.0 < NUM <= 1.0).
 For Bernoulli sampling, the probability each line is selected output.
 For distinct sampling, the probability each unique key is selected for output.
 * `--k|key-fields <field-list>` - Fields to use as key for distinct sampling.
 Use with `--p|prob`.
 Specify `--k|key-fields 0` to use the entire line as the key.
 * `--w|weight-field NUM` - Field containing weights.
 All lines get equal weight if not provided or zero.
-* `--r|replace` - Simple Random Sampling With Replacement.
+* `--r|replace` - Simple random sampling with replacement.
 Use `--n|num` to specify the sample size.
 * `--s|static-seed` - Use the same random seed every run.
-* `--v|seed-value NUM` - Sets the initial random seed.
+* `--v|seed-value NUM` - Sets the random seed.
 Use a non-zero, 32 bit positive integer.
 Zero is a no-op.
 * `--print-random` - Output the random values that were assigned.
 * `--gen-random-inorder` - Output all lines with assigned random values prepended, no changes to the order of input.
 * `--random-value-header` - Header to use with `--print-random` and `--gen-random-inorder`.
 Default: `random_value`.